-The Compensation Committee currently consists of Messrs.
-Kvamme, Gallagher and Krall and Ms. Reaugh, none of whom is an employee of the Company and each of whom is independent under applicable NASDAQ Stock Market listing standards.
-Mr. Kvamme will not be standing for re-election at the Annual Meeting and will therefore no longer serve as a member of the Compensation Committee following the Annual Meeting.
+The Compensation Committee currently consists of Ms. Reaugh and Messrs.
+Gallagher and Krall, none of whom is an employee of the Company and each of whom is independent under applicable NASDAQ Stock Market listing standards.

-Mr. Kvamme currently serves as the Chairperson of the committee.
-Following the Annual Meeting, Ms. Reaugh has been appointed to serve as the Chairperson of the Compensation Committee.
+Ms. Reaugh currently serves as the Chairperson of the committee.
 The Compensation Committee is responsible for approving the Company's compensation policies, compensation paid to executive officers and administration of the Company's equity compensation plans.
-The Compensation Committee held six (6) meetings during 2018.
-Matters within the scope of the Compensation Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2018.
+The Compensation Committee held nine (9) meetings during 2019.
+Matters within the scope of the Compensation Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2019.